tlim0213/tlim0213.github.io/README.md

 ⁍ News (Jul 2023): Lim's new paper, [Replication of financial derivatives under extreme market models given marginals](https://tlim0213.github.io/folder/papers/multiperiodVMOT.pdf), has now appeared.
 The paper shows that a portfolio sub- or super-hedging a general path-dependent derivative security in terms of trading European options and underlyings exists, and furthermore, the portfolio replicates the derivative payoff when the market model yields the extremal price of the derivative given marginal distributions of the underlyings.
 Mathematically, the paper establishes dual attainment for the multi-period vectorial martingale optimal transport problem.

-⁍ News (May 2023): Lim's paper, [Maximal monotonicity and cyclic involutivity of multi-conjugate convex functions](https://tlim0213.github.io/folder/papers/MMconvexanalysis2.pdf), will be published in [SIAM Journal on Optimization](https://www.siam.org/publications/journals/siam-journal-on-optimization-siopt).
+⁍ News (May 2023): Lim's paper, [Maximal monotonicity and cyclic involutivity of multiconjugate convex functions](https://tlim0213.github.io/folder/papers/MMconvexanalysis2.pdf), will be published in [SIAM Journal on Optimization](https://www.siam.org/publications/journals/siam-journal-on-optimization-siopt).

 ⁍ News (Mar 2023): Lim's paper, [Geometry of vectorial martingale optimal transportations and duality](https://tlim0213.github.io/folder/papers/VMOT.pdf), will be published in [Mathematical Programming](https://www.springer.com/journal/10107) series A. The paper investigates duality and its strong attainment of the martingale optimal transport problem given vectorial marginal distributions, which is motivated by robust mathematical finance.

-⁍ News (Dec 2022): Lim's paper, announced in July 2022, has been significantly expanded from the previous version, and bears a new title: [Maximal monotonicity and cyclic involutivity of multi-conjugate convex functions](https://tlim0213.github.io/folder/papers/MMconvexanalysis2.pdf).
+⁍ News (Dec 2022): Lim's paper, announced in July 2022, has been significantly expanded from the previous version, and bears a new title: [Maximal monotonicity and cyclic involutivity of multiconjugate convex functions](https://tlim0213.github.io/folder/papers/MMconvexanalysis2.pdf).

 ⁍ News (Nov 2022): Lim's paper, [Classifying minimum energy states for interacting particles: Regular simplices](https://tlim0213.github.io/folder/papers/Simplex.pdf), will be published in [Communications in Mathematical Physics](https://www.springer.com/journal/220).
 This is joint work with [Robert J. McCann](http://www.math.toronto.edu/mccann/) and his student Cameron Davis.